Skip to content

 Use Pixi when you want the repository's fuller development environment, especially for dependencies that are not reliably available from PyPI such as graph-tool.

-pixi install
+pixi install -e gt

-pixi run test-gt
+pixi run -e gt test-gt

 The Pixi environment: